 The NC, in its annual review of the appropriate size and composition of the Board, may make recommendations to the Board for new board appointments.
 The NC will take the lead in identifying, evaluating and selecting suitable candidates as new directors for the Board's consideration.
 The NC, in consultation with the Board, evaluates and determines the selection criteria so as to identify candidates with appropriate expertise and experience for the appointment as new director.
 The selection criterion includes integrity, expertise, industry experience and financial literacy.
-The NC may engage, if necessary, external search consultants or other advisers to assist with the identifying and short-listing of potential candidates.
+The NC may engage, if necessary, external search consultants or other advisers to assist in identifying and short-listing of potential candidates.
 A formalised letter of appointment, explaining among other matters, the roles, obligations, duties and responsibilities as member of the Board, will be issued to new directors.
-In FY2020, Mr Fong Yue Kwong was appointed as an Independent Director of the Company on 1 March 2020.
-During the first quarter of 2021, Ms Jane Kimberly Ng Bee Kiok was appointed as a Non-Executive Director of the Company on 22 March 2021.
+In FY2021, Ms Jane Kimberly Ng Bee Kiok was appointed as Non-Executive Director of the Company on 22 March 2021.
 Alternative directorships in the Company are not encouraged by the NC.
 The Company has no alternate directors on its Board.